wandb/docs/content/guides/core/artifacts/artifacts-walkthrough.md

 ---
+description: >-
-description: Artifacts quickstart shows how to create, track, and use a dataset artifact with W&B.
+  Artifacts quickstart shows how to create, track, and use a dataset artifact with W&B.
-menu:
-  default:
-    identifier: artifacts-walkthrough
-    parent: artifacts
+displayed_sidebar: default
-title: 'Tutorial: Create, track, and use a dataset artifact'
+title: "Tutorial: Create, track, and use a dataset artifact"
-weight: 1
 ---
 This walkthrough demonstrates how to create, track, and use a dataset artifact from [W&B Runs](../runs/intro.md).